couemi88-76/couemi88-76/README.md

 - 👋 Hi, I’m @couemi88-76
-- 👀 I’m interested in ...
+- 👀 I’m interested in knowing things
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me anywhere